 13. La Campagne Tropicana Beach Resort

 A great escape from the regular Lagos hustle and bustle and a great place to wind off during the weekends or holidays.
 They also have well-furnished chalets where guests can lodge in.
 If it’s a fun intended trip, have your squad come along with you for the ride there is quite a long one!
 Oh!
 We came up with a comprehensive list.
-You should check out for other resorts in Lagos.
+You should check out other resorts in Lagos.

 This is a private beach resort located at Ikegun Ibeju, Lekki.
 It prides itself in intricate African designs, hospitable staff, and iconic views.
-The resort lies at the edge of the Atlantic ocean so you’ll do well to go with very light clothes, and if you’re not a fan of water, they offer hangout spots with undeniably tasty meals.
+The resort lies at the edge of the Atlantic ocean so you’ll do well to go in very light clothes, and if you’re not a fan of water, they offer hangout spots with undeniably tasty meals.

 14. Lekki Conservation center

 My list of top spots to visit in Lagos will remain immaterial if we don’t mention LCC.
 This 21-year-old conservation center is run by the Nigerian conservation foundation (NCF).
 You can also read more about the Lekki leisure lake.

 You will have a time of your life discovering the nature park and appreciating its splendor.